There are many different types of mountain bikes that are designed for specific purposes.

 So, what you can learn is that hardtail bikes are going to be very challenging to use and less forgiving when it comes to downhill trails.
 However, as you grow in experience and skill, you will understand why hardtail bikes are the best when it comes downhill especially if you love riding for the thrill of it.

-Pros & Cons for Riding a Hardtail Downhill
+Pros & Cons of Riding a Hardtail Downhill

 - Allows you to develop your riding skills—the same skills that you can use on any kind of terrain.